avarga/tkpath/doc/README.txt

    This displays an image in the canvas anchored nw.
 If -width or -height is nonzero then the image is scaled to this size prior to any affine transform.

-   .c create pimage x y ?-image -width -height?
+   .c create pimage x y ?-image -width -height genericOptions?

  o The ptext item (cairo, quartz, gdi+)